ShamelLakin/popcorn/README.md

 HELLO WORLD
-# Popcorn - Ruby
+# Popcorn_love - Ruby

-Welcome to Popcorn your new ruby gem!
+Welcome to Popcorn_love your new ruby gem!
 This gem enables you to list the top ten box office movies along with their weekend revenue and their overall gross.
-Popcorn also gives you a brief synopsis of the movie so the user can figure which movie is the right one.
+Popcorn_love also gives you a brief synopsis of the movie so the user can figure which movie is the right one.

 ## Installation